ovh/docs/pages/cloud/private-cloud/interface-secure/guide.en-ca.md

 > If the user no longer has their password, they must ask another user with the **token validator** permission to make the change for them, via the [password reset](./#reset-a-password) procedure.
 >

-To change a user's password, log in to the secure interface (for example: `https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/`) and click the `Change Password`{.action} button.
+To change a user's password, log in to the secure interface (`https://pcc-xxx-xxx-xxx-xxx.ovh.com/secure/`) and click the `Change Password`{.action} button.

 ![Change Password](images/changePassword.png){.thumbnail}